pythontime/tac-live_terraform_3_30_23/lab-05/05-instructions.md

 - Name the key "aws_key" and save the key to the "keys" directory.

-> NOTE: The solution has a key pair, but the private key has been compromised (for the very fact that it exists and you can see it.)
-Do not use that key!
-Delete it and create a new one!
+> NOTE: The solution does not have a key pair, you will have to take care of that part!

 ## Build your Terraform files
 - Make the following files within the instances directory: